CSC-WebApps/Course/HWS/HW2.md

 ![wolfmo](imgs/wolfmo.png)

 * A search user function (or populate dropdown with all users).
 * An upload file function.
+See [two approaches for implementing file preview](https://www.tutorialspoint.com/preview-an-image-before-it-is-uploaded-in-javascript).
 * An payment form.
 * A node.js application providing functionality REST endpoints.
 * After clicking `Pay`, redirect to submission page showing information received by server.